Overseas teacher recruitment

 - Ask the migrant to apply for their visa – Immigration NZ(external link)

-For full information on the process to become an accredited employer, and to understand what you need in order to have your job check approved, please see the Immigration NZ website.
+For full information on the process to become an accredited employer, and to understand what you need to have your job check approved, please see the Immigration NZ website.

-The purpose of the green list is to provide a residence pathway to support attraction of highly skilled migrants in globally in-demand and long-term shortage areas.
+The Green List provides a residence pathway to support attraction of highly skilled migrants in globally in-demand and long-term shortage areas.

 If the occupation is on the list and the employer is accredited, they will not need to provide proof of advertising for the role during the AEWV job check step (Step 2).

-Teachers must hold a New Zealand registration and a provisional practising certificate issued by the Teaching Council.
+To be eligible teachers must hold a New Zealand registration and a provisional practising certificate issued by the Teaching Council of Aotearoa.

 Last reviewed: Has this been useful?
 Give us your feedback